sagemath/trac_to_gh/Issue 6474.md

 # Issue 6474: PDF version of the reference manual should build successfully

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6474

 Original creator: mvngu